 This dish is traditionally served during Easter, and is typically eaten as an appetizer.
 It consists of goat or lamb intestines wrapped around offal, and is served with sweetbread.
 The dish is usually grilled on a griddle.

-- International Monuments Day is celebrated on the 18th of April, when you can avail entry to certain attractions and archeological sites for free.
+• International Monuments Day is celebrated on April 18, when you can avail entry to certain attractions and archeological sites for free.
 Don't miss out on this opportunity!

 FAQs